Ten Rules.

 Science is the bus.

-Great creative visions can and will founder on the shoals of poor execution.
+Great creative visions will founder on the shoals of poor execution.

 Leaders need to be product-focused.